alexhamidi/AutoMCP/README.md

 ## ⚠️ Disclaimers

+- For AutoMCP to work properly, URLs must be to pages with clear, complete, HTTP Rest API documentation
 - AutoMCP is currently in CLI beta
 - Features and API may change without notice
 - Report any issues to alexanderhamidi1@gmail.com